This Policy governs the possession and consumption of Alcoholic Beverages on Campus.

 Each of the following requirements must be observed at a BYO Event:

 Tailgating, as defined above, is exempt from the BYO Event requirements set forth in this Section VII.C.
-The rules governing Tailgating are set forth in a separate Tailgating Policy (see Appendix III).
+The rules governing Tailgating are set forth in University Policy 718, Tailgating.

 Each of the following requirements must be observed at a Service Event:

-14. With the exception of Tailgating as set forth in the Tailgating Policy (Appendix III), the period during which Alcoholic Beverages are served at a Service Event on Campus may not exceed two hours, provided, however, that the Approving Authority may, in his/her sole discretion, grant an exception to this time limit upon written request and justification.
+- With the exception of Tailgating as set forth in University Policy 718, Tailgating, the period during which Alcoholic Beverages are served at a Service Event on Campus may not exceed two hours, provided, however, that the Approving Authority may, in his/her sole discretion, grant an exception to this time limit upon written request and justification.